How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 How do insurance adjusters determine the value of a totaled car?

-Insurance payouts for totaled cars are generally based on the car’s actual cash value at the time of the accident, minus any deductible.
-This value is influenced by several factors including depreciation, condition, and the local market.
+Insurance payouts for totaled cars are generally based on the car’s actual cash value at the time of the accident, minus any auto insurance deductibles.
+This value is influenced by several factors, including depreciation, condition, and the local market.

 Does Kelley Blue Book take accidents into account?